RoboMME/robomme_benchmark/challenge_interface/readme.md

 - Organizers pull the image and host it on their machine.
 - Submission example: [here](https://github.com/RoboMME/robomme_policy_learning/challenge_interface/docs/submission_guidance_docker.md) (MME-VLA model).

+> In this option, organizers run your model on our servers.
+We can provide at most 80 GB of GPU memory; if your model requires more, please choose Option 2.

 **Option 2: via remote API**
 - Participants deploy their policy on their own machine as a server with a public IP.
 - Organizers query the hostname and run evaluation remotely.
 - Submission example: [here](https://github.com/RoboMME/robomme_policy_learning/challenge_interface/docs/submission_guidance_remote.md) (MME-VLA model).

-> This option may experience unstable or dropped connections.
-We have three evaluation nodes located in the US, mainland China, and Singapore.
-We will choose the closest on to reduce the latency.
-For the the transport type, you can choose  based on your setup; WebSocket is recommended.
+> This option may have unstable connections; we route to the closest node (US, mainland China, or Singapore) to reduce latency.
+Choose the `transport` type based on your setup; WebSocket is recommended.

 ## Timeline
 - **March-May 25**: Develop your policy and test the policy server.
   - **May 15**: Deadline to submit the required information on the EvalAI portal.
-  - **May 15–May 25**: Phase 1 partial evaluation (check stability & correctness).
+  - **May 15–May 25**: Phase 1 Valiation (check stability & correctness).
     - We verify that your Docker image / remote server is stable and runs as expected.
-    - If we find issues, we will contact you.
-You are allowed to update your models or Docker images.
+    - If we find issues, we will contact you immediately.
+You are allowed to update your models or Docker images during this period.
     - We will choose the top 5-10 teams to move on, depending on the total number of participants.
 - **May 26**: Deadline to finalize your models and deployment.
-- **May 26–June 2**: Phase 2 full evaluation.
+- **May 26–June 2**: Phase 2 Full Evaluation.
   - We evaluate on held-out episodes for selected teams.
 - **June 3**: Winner announcement at the FMEA workshop.